wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/wayfair_shipping.md

 4. In the new row that is created, populate the `Name` fields (we recommend **"WayfairShipping"** for all names, for simplicity's sake).

-5. In the `Shipping service provider` field for the row, choose the `WayfairShipping` option - this reflects the type that is provided by the Wayfair plugin.

-6. You may leave all other fields on the row blank
+5. In the `Shipping service provider` field for the row, choose the `WayfairShipping` option - this reflects the type that is provided by the Wayfair plugin. **All other fields in the row may be left blank.**

-7. Click `Save`.
+6. Click `Save`.

 ## 2. Creating the Shipping Profile
 Each order has a Shipping Profile that is used for working with the shipping service provider to ship items from an order.
 Use these steps to set up the Wayfair-specific Shipping Profile.